What does gender dysphoria feel like?

 How can gender dysphoria cause psychological distress?

 As previously stated, gender dysphoria is not a mental illness.
 Not everyone with gender dysphoria is distressed, according to Lawrence, but many people do find it stressful to feel a strong disconnect between the gender they were assigned and the gender they see in the mirror.
-For adolescents, developing secondary sex characteristics that don't align with a person's experienced gender can be overwhelming and traumatic.

 Nearly 47 percent of gender-variant individuals have considered or attempted suicide.
 People experiencing gender dysphoria are also more at risk of experiencing discrimination at home or at work, homelessness, a higher rate of sexual transmitted infections, depression, and greater barriers to health care.